 Greater Côa Valley Artist Residency

-Involving the entire journey of the Côa River, their residency will culminate in a co-created ‘Wild Côa Symphony’, an impressionistic video-sonic poem, weaving together imagery, soundscapes, and voices.
+Involving the entire journey of the Côa River, their residency will culminate in the co-creation of the ‘Wild Côa Symphony’, an impressionistic video-sonic poem, weaving together imagery, soundscapes, and voices.
 Through this immersive experience, audiences will be invited to contemplate the changing landscape as a place of healing and repair for people and ecologies, and discover the multiple entangled flows of the Côa Valley bioregion.

 Antony Lyons is an ecological artist, working in transitional landscapes.
 Focusing on deep explorations of natural and cultural fluxes of knowledge, stories and inspirations, he seeks to activate fresh insights and connections.
 Lyons uses field-recordings, dialogues and archival sources to create film-poems and installations.
 He has frequently worked with rivers and coasts, as well as ecological recovery zones.

 Bárbara Carvalho is an accredited archaeologist.
 She develops international research exchange programs in the archaeological and rewilding sites of the Côa Valley.
 These include the facilitation of community engagement programmes and participatory fieldwork.
 Carvalho works within ACÔA’s Memory Archive – an intergenerational project recording the intangible cultural heritage of the communities of the Côa Valley’ and has previously collaborated with Lyons on creative research and film-making as part of the international Heritage Futures programme.

 The project is also supported by CCRI (Countryside and Community Research Institute) and Arts Council England, and links to the wider ‘Here Commons Everybody’ initiative.